brettohland/fuckingformatstyle/sections/bytes.md

 {{< hint type=warning >}}

-**This style is broken in certain ways in Xcode 13**.
+**This style is broken in certain ways in Xcode 13** (but fixed in Xcode 14).
 Providing any unit above gigabyte will cause a crash with the message: "Fatal error: invalid Units value".

 Experiment for yourself to see if you can make this work for you, but you may want to fall back to the older `ByteCountFormatter` in this case.